SeanDS/dcc/README.md

 ```
 where `albert.einstein` is your username.
 Note that the `@LIGO.ORG` realm is
 case sensitive.

+Note: you can also revoke your Kerberos token later with `kdestroy`.

 ### Command line interpreter
 `dcc-api` has a command line interpreter.
 In your terminal, type